-The amino acids profile of Balanites aegyptiaca revealed the presence of only seventeen 95 amino acids out of the common twenty amino acids found in proteins.
-This may be due to 96 97 the complete destruction of tryptophan during acid hydrolysis and the conversion of the amide glutamine and asparagine to their corresponding amino acids [14]. i.e glutamate 98

-99 and aspartate respectively [15].
-The result showed that the percentage of non-essential amino acid is higher than that of essential amino acids which were 50.17% and 26.07% 100 respectively, this may be due to the fact that proteins from plant sources tend to have a 101 102 relatively lower concentration of protein by mass in comparison to protein from animal sources.
+- 95 The amino acids profile of Balanites aegyptiaca revealed the presence of only seventeen - amino acids out of the common twenty amino acids found in proteins.
+This may be due to - 97 the complete destruction of tryptophan during acid hydrolysis and the conversion of the amide glutamine and asparagine to their corresponding amino acids [14]. i.e. glutamate 98 99 and aspartate respectively [15].
+The result showed that the percentage of non-essential 100 amino acid is higher than that of essential amino acids which were 50.17% and 26.07% respectively, this may be due to the fact that proteins from plant sources tend to have a 101 relatively lower concentration of protein by mass in comparison to protein from animal 102 sources.
 They are nevertheless "complete" in that they contain trace amounts of all of the 103 amino acids that are essential in human nutrition in adequate quantities [16].
-The non-104 essential amino acids which are higher than essential amino acids in Balanites aegyptiaca 105 kernel play several important roles in human body along with these essential amino acids.
-106 107 They are incorporated into new proteins needed by cells and can undergo chemical conversion to ultimately create glucose, for use as a fuel source, or fatty acids, for storage 108 of excess calories.
-Therefore, Balanites aegyptiaca kernel is a good source of both non-109 essential and essential amino acids used as building blocks of protein that boost tissue 110 growth and repair, immunity, red blood cell formation, hormone synthesis among others.
-111
+The non-104 105 essential amino acids which are higher than essential amino acids in Balanites aegyptiaca 106 kernel play several essential roles in human body along with these essential amino acids.
+107 They are incorporated into new proteins needed by cells and can undergo chemical conversion to ultimately create glucose, for use as a fuel source, or fatty acids, for storage 108 of excess calories.
+Therefore, Balanites aegyptiaca kernel is a good source of both non-109 essential and essential amino acids used as building blocks of protein that boost tissue 110 111 growth and repair, immunity, red blood cell formation, hormone synthesis among others.

-To evaluate the nutritional quality of the kernel, the respective percentages of the 112 essential, total aromatic (TArAA) and total sulphur (TSAA) containing amino acids in 113 the sample were compared with the reference standard amino acids profile established for 114 both adults and preschool children by [17].
-The results showed that the TArAA and 115 TSAA of the kernel were all slightly higher than that of the reference standard amino 116 117 acids profile established for both adults and preschool children by [18] indicating its high nutritional quality.
-Sulphur containing amino acids, aromatic amino acids and arginine 118 119 are always required by infants and growing children in order to enhance brain function, growth and boost their immunity against infections.
-The amino acid score for the kernel 120 was calculated from the WHO ideal protein value in both children and adults.
-From the 121 calculations done, TSAA and TArAA were found to be 114.40 and 114.44 in adults and 178.75 and 97.43 in children respectively showing that it is a good source of TSAA and TArAA since the TSAA and TArAA are above 100% except for TArAA in children which is slightly below the ideal value.
-Hence, with proper processing the kernel could meet up with the WHO ideal protein value for both children and adults.
+112 To evaluate the nutritional quality of the kernel, the respective percentages of the 113 essential, total aromatic (TArAA) and total sulphur (TSAA) containing amino acids in the sample were compared with the reference standard amino acids profile established for 114 both adults and preschool children by [17].
+The results showed that the TArAA and 115 TSAA of the kernel were all slightly higher than that of the reference standard amino 116 acids profile established for both adults and preschool children by [18] indicating its high 117 118 nutritional quality.
+Sulphur containing amino acids, aromatic amino acids and arginine are always required by infants and growing children to enhance brain function, growth 119 120 and boost their immunity against infections.
+The amino acid score for the kernel was